keeganquinn/cwnmyr/README.md

 Any future work related to this project will likely be focused on tools to process structured text into things like configuration files and maps, to be used with existing wikis which already contain relevant data.

+As of November 2011, this work is in progress; see mkptpconfig.rb.

 History